irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 - Password recovery
   - Allow users to reset password with reset link sent via email.
 - Site navigation and responsive design
-  - Intuitive and responsive UI/UX design for storefront to attract and engage audience.
+  - Intuitive and responsive UX/UI design for storefront to attract and engage audience.
 - Search functionality
-  - Allow users to search products by name or by categories.
+  - Allow users to search products by keywords.
 - Product catalogue
   - Showcase of new arrivals and featured products.
   - Display a list of products when filtered by categories.